amitdodake/EcommerceApp/README.md

 # EcommerceApp
-React-Native app to build a Ecommerce app.
+React-Native app to build an Ecommerce app.
 Open Source

 It uses React Native 0.70.6.